How to Recover Data, Photos, Contacts after Factory Reset Android

 Steps to Recover Lost Data from Android after Factory Reset:

-- Connect your Android phone to the computer via USB cable and run Android Data Recovery.
+- Connect your Android phone to PC via USB cable and run Android Data Recovery.

 - Preview the lost files and select the ones you need, then click “Recover” to save them to computer.